Handling Yourself as a Good Netizen

 - Not everyone gets you.
-You might be hysterically funny in person, but bomb online.
-You might feel you’re a gifted writer, but you’re writing to the wrong audience.
+You might be hysterically funny in person, but bomb online, Netizen.
+Or you might feel you’re a gifted writer, but you write to the wrong audience.
 You may be hip for your crowd, but hopelessly out of it in another.
 This is not, really, a personal thing.
 You can either waste your time trying to get everyone to love you or you can recognize that you didn’t convert one person and move on from there.
 Choose the latter; it’ll save your sanity every time.

 - And the corollary to #5: controversial topics are controversial for a reason.
 They get under people’s skin and make them squirm.
-And it’s not nice to do that all the time.
-So try to engage people in other ways.
+Be nice; don’t do that all the time.
+So try to engage people in other ways, Netizen.
 There are plenty of people on Able2know who argue a lot about politics.
 I am not a fan of arguing politics.
 But we also get together and play Fantasy Baseball (talk about your Designated Hitter Rule).
 Or we swap recipes, or pet stories, or the like.
-And then, when a forum member is sick or becomes bereaved, people who were just arguing till they were blue in the face virtually hug and offer tributes, prayers (or positive, healing thoughts) and words of comfort.
-This user multidimensionality is wonderful to see.
+But then, when a forum member gets sick or becomes bereaved, people who just argued till they were blue in the face turn around.
+And they virtually hug and offer tributes, prayers (or positive, healing thoughts) and words of comfort.
+And this user multidimensionality warms the heart.
 Over the years, people have gotten better at it.
 If someone’s really bothering you, it’s possible that, in other contexts, you’d get along.
 You might want to see if you can find some common ground, and other contexts.

 - Know when to stop, or even let others have the last word.
 When I am really angry, I usually just withdraw.
-This isn’t a surrender.
-It’s just, I’m tired and life’s too short.
-You are not a smaller, or less worthwhile person, and you haven’t lost (whatever that really means, particularly on the Internet, ferchrissakes) if you walk away and wash your hands of things.
-You are entitled to call it quits on an argument or discussion.
+However, this isn’t a surrender.
+Instead, I’m tired and life’s too short.
+You do not become a smaller, or less worthwhile person, and you haven’t lost (whatever that really means, particularly on the Internet, fer chrissakes) if you walk away and wash your hands of things.
+Netizen, you are entitled to call it quits on an argument or discussion.